sunpy/sunraster/irispy_requirements.md

   This is referred to as a pseudo-dimension because data may want to be selected or manipulated based on this attribute.
 But the values along this pseudo-dimension are not numerical.
-* Each dimension is associated with one or more coordinate systems:
+* The spectral dimension is associated with the following coordinate
- * spectral  dimension:
+  systems:
-  1. wavelength (or physical equivalent, e.g. frequency.)
+ * wavelength (or physical equivalent, e.g. frequency.)
- * slit dimension:
+* The slit dimension is associated with the following coordinate
+  systems:
  * helio-projected latitude.
 This is dependent on the helio-projected longitude also associated with the raster dimension.
  * slit pixel number
- * raster dimension:
+* The raster dimension is associated with the following coordinate
+  systems:
  * helioprojected longitude.
 This is dependent on the helio-projected latitude also associated with the slit dimension.
  * time
  * raster scan position number, i.e. the slit position number within the scan sequence.
 Therefore spectra taken at the same position within each raster scan will have the same value.
 This makes it possible to identify spectra taken at nearly the same longitude (if solar rotation tracking off) or over nearly the same feature on the solar (if solar rotation tracking on).

 #### Required Functionalities